khalifenizar/meditations/mountains-and-valleys.md

 15. **2015**: `I` Teaching for the first time with Ironhack
     - *Values*: `Confidence`, `Thought-provoking`, `People`, `Accomplishment`, `Empathy`, `Appreciation`, `Learning`, `Community`

+### Top Values ###

+- `People`
+- `Thought-provoking`
+- `Empathy`
+- `Appreciation`
+- `Accomplishment`
+- `Learning`
+- `Health`

+### Core Values ###

+1. `People`: Working with interesting, nice and empathetic people.
+Good chemistry in the team makes for an enjoyable working environment.
+I draw a lot of energy from collaborating with good people.
+2. `Thought-provoking`: This is a bad term for it, but it's important that I be doing something that has me constantly reflecting and thinking about it.
+Something that captivates and fascinates me.
+3. `Empathy`: I care about connecting with and understanding people.
+I try to see things from different points of view.
+4. `Accomplishment`: If I spend my time on something I want it to be meaningful.
+It can be meaningful on a small scale (like a local meetup or a fun app).